microsoft/binskim/docs/BinSkimRules.md

 ---

-## Rule `BA6001.DisableIncrementalLinking`
+## Rule `BA6001.DisableIncrementalLinkingInReleaseBuilds`

 ### Description

 Incremental linking support increases binary size and can reduce runtime performance.
+The support for incremental linking adds padding and other overhead to support the ability to modify a binary without a full link.
+The use of incrementally linked binaries may reduce the level of determinism because previous compilations will have lingering effects on subsequent compilations.
 Fully optimized release builds should not specify incremental linking.

 ### Messages